 - medical illness;

 - faculty supervised project amendment.

-Where a student is prevented by unavoidable disruption from both submitting an assessment and applying for an extension, the student shall report the circumstances in writing (supported by a medical certificate or other relevant evidence) by no later than seven days after the assessment deadline via the Student Affairs Committee (SAC) Application Form.
+Where a student is prevented by an unavoidable disruption from both submitting an assessment and applying for an extension prior to the assessment deadline, the student shall report the circumstances in writing, with supporting documentation as appropriate, as soon as practical (generally, by no later than seven days after the assessment deadline) via the Student Affairs Committee (SAC) Application Form.
 Unavoidable disruption to studies is defined as resulting from an event or set of circumstances which: